mathieuancelin/kitten.js/readme.md

-Kitten.js
+Kittens.js
 -------------------

-Kitten js is a dumb library to show kitten running on you webpage.
+Kittens.js is a dumb library to show kittens running on you webpage.

 ```
 npm install --save kittens